realazthat/v8.rocket/readme.md

 And finally, to execute Javascript:
 <pre>
-//You can probably put this anywhere, I put this in my keyboard handler, and execute it on a certain key {
+//You can probably put this anywhere, I put this in my keyboard handler, and execute it on a certain key.
+  {
     typedef Rocket::Core::JS::Browser Browser;

-    //I think this must be somewhere up the stack in order to do anything v8, dunno v8::Locker locker;
+    //I think this must be somewhere up the stack in order to do anything v8, dunno. v8::Locker locker;

     //All handles created below will be reaped when this is destroyed v8::HandleScope handle_scope;

     //In order to do anything v8, we must be inside a valid v8 context, this will make the rest
-    // of this cope in our browser's v8 context v8::Context::Scope context_scope(browser->v8Context());
+    // of this cope in our browser's v8 context. v8::Context::Scope context_scope(browser->v8Context());

+    const char* filename = "script.js";

     //I load this string from a file, see v8 docs and examples on how to create strings etc. v8::Handle<v8::String> script_source = v8::String::New("document.getElementById('output').innerHTML = \"CAN YOU SEE ME\"");